JUMP TO CONTENT

 Why Waihi?

 These proposed projects have the potential to play a meaningful role in supporting the regional economy in the coming years, providing economic benefits and job security.
-The projects will require a larger workforce, creating several hundred new, high-quality jobs, whilst continuing to engage a range of local and regional suppliers.

 Tight-Knit Community Feel